-Always unplug the electrical power cord from the wall outlet before cleaning.
 Keep your refrigerator and freezer clean to prevent odor build-up.
 Wipe up any spills immediately and clean both sections at least twice a year.
-Never use any type of scouring pads, brushes, abrasive cleaners or strong alkaline solutions on any surface.
+Never use metallic scouring pads, brushes, abrasive cleaners or strong alkaline solutions on any surface.
 Do not wash any removable parts in a dishwasher.
+Always unplug the electrical power cord from the wall outlet before cleaning.